SysBioChalmers/GECKO/README.md

 💡 In the GECKO folder, `protocol.m` contains instructions on how to reconstruct and analyze an ecModel for _S. cerevisiae_.
 This demonstrates how many of GECKO's functions can be used.

+💡 In the `GECKO/tutorials` folder there are examples of how GECKO can be applied to GEMs.
+Each `protocol.m` contains instructions on how to reconstruct and analyze an ecModel, demonstrating how many of GECKO's functions can be used.

 _**Note:** Regarding code and model compatibility with earlier GECKO versions, see [Previous versions: GECKO 1 and 2](#previous-versions-gecko-1-and-2)_.

 ### Citation